-The required minimum chimney height above the roof and adjacent walls and buildings is specified by all major building codes and is summed up in what is known as "the 2 foot in 10-foot rule":
+The required minimum chimney height above the roof and adjacent walls and buildings is specified by all major building codes and is summed up in what is known as "the 2-foot in 10-foot rule":

-- (I) If the horizontal distance from the roof ridge to the opening of the chimney is less than 10', the top of the chimney must be at least 2' above the roof ridge. - (2) If the horizontal distance from the opening of the chimney to the roof ridge is more than 10' then a chimney height "work point" is established on the roof surface 10' horizontally from the opening of the chimney.
-The top of the chimney must be at least 2' above this work point. - (3) In all cases, the chimney cannot be less than 3' above the roof at the edge of the chimney.
+- 1. If the horizontal distance from the roof ridge to the opening of the chimney is less than 10', the top of the chimney must be at least 2' above the roof ridge. - 2.
+If the horizontal distance from the opening of the chimney to the roof ridge is more than 10' then a chimney height "work point" is established on the roof surface 10' horizontally from the opening of the chimney.
+The top of the chimney must be at least 2' above this work point. - 3.
+In all cases, the chimney cannot be less than 3' above the roof at the edge of the chimney.
 (Figures 39 & 40)

 A simple example of this would be if the roof is flat then the chimney would need to be at least 3' above the roof surface.
-Or, if the chimney penetrates the roof at the ridge, then the chimney must be at least 3' above theridge.
+Or, if the chimney penetrates the roof at the ridge, then the chimney must be at least 3' above the ridge.
 (Figure 41)

-NOTE: The "2 foot in 10-foot rule" is necessary in the interest of fire safety but does not ensure smoke-free operation of the fireplace.
+NOTE: The "2 foot in 10 foot rule" is necessary in the interest of fire safety but does not ensure smoke-free operation of the fireplace.
 Trees, buildings, adjoining roof lines, adverse wind conditions, etc. may require a taller chimney for the fireplace to draft properly.

-As with all chimney installations, avoid overhead obstructions such as trees, power lines, etc.
+NOTE: As with all chimney installations, avoid overhead obstructions such as trees, power lines, etc...

-DM Chimney Installation - Straight Run
+DM Chimney Installation: Straight Run

-Where the chimney run is to be straight run the DM chimney by setting a DM outer liner in a bed of Earthcore adhesive on top of the STANDARD top plate where the outer liner is centered from side to side and flush with the back of the top plate.
-Be sure that the outer liner aligns with the flue hole in the top plate.
-Set in this way the DM outer liner will sit three and three-fourths inches (33/4") back from the front face of the top plate.
+Where the chimney run is to be straight run, start the DM chimney by setting a DM outer casing in a bed of Earthcore adhesive on top of the top plate.
+The outer casing is to be centered from side-to-side and flush with the back of the top plate.
+Be sure that the outer casing aligns with the flue hole in the top plate.
+The DM outer casing will sit three and three fourths' inches $(3-\frac{3}{4})$ back from the front face of the top plate.

-This total set-back distance makes it possible for a three and one-half inches $(3\frac{1}{2})$ thick bearing header to pass over the STANDARD firebox smoke dome assembly and for the DM chimney to run straight up the back side of the bearing header.
-(Figure 31)
+This total set-back distance makes it possible for a three and onehalf inches $(3-\frac{1}{2}'')$ thick bearing header to pass over the MAGNUM 60 &72 firebox smoke dome assembly and for the DM chimney to run straight up the back side of the bearing header.
+(Figure 42)

-Next set the DM chimney inner liner's six inch (6") tall "starter" piece inside the first outer liner.
+Next set the DM chimney inner liner's six inch (6") tall "starter" piece inside the first outer casing.
 The six inch (6") tall inner liner has a female end and a flat end.
 Set this inner liner with the flat end down.
-Be sure that the stater piece is set into the Earthcore Adhesive so it is fully sealed to the top plate.
+Be sure that the stater piece is set into the Earthcore adhesive so it is fully sealed to the top plate.

-IMPORTANT: Earthcore adhesive all outer liners together and Earthcore adhesive all inner liners together.
-Do not Earthcore adhesive the air space between the liners and the outer casing blocks.
+IMPORTANT: Earthcore adhesive all outer casings together and Earthcore adhesive all inner liners together.
+DO NOT Earthcore adhesive the air space between the liners and the outer casing blocks.